 - 1 lb fresh, raw carrots—baby or sliced, whole carrots cut down

-- 1 T olive oil
+- 2 T olive oil

-- Salt and pepper to taste
+- 1/8 t pepper or to taste

-- Preheat the oven to 400F degrees.
+- Preheat the oven to 425F degrees.

 - Wash and dry the carrots.
+Peel if desired.

 - Add the carrots to the bowl and toss to coat.